 We have no experience in the manufacture of pharmaceutical products in clinical quantities or for commercial purposes and we may not be able to manufacture any new pharmaceutical products that we may develop.
-As a result, we have established, and in the future intend to continue to establish arrangements with contract manufacturers to supply sufficient quantities of products to conduct clinical trials and for the manufacture, packaging, labeling and distribution of finished pharmaceutical products if any of our potential products are approved for commercialization.
+As a result, we have established, and in the future intend to establish arrangements with contract manufacturers to supply sufficient quantities of products to conduct clinical trials and for the manufacture, packaging, labeling and distribution of finished pharmaceutical products if any of our potential products are approved for commercialization.
 If we are unable to contract for a sufficient supply of our potential pharmaceutical products on acceptable terms, our preclinical and human clinical testing schedule may be delayed, resulting in the delay of our submission of products for regulatory approval and initiation of new development programs, which could cause our business to suffer.
 Delays or difficulties in establishing relationships with manufacturers to produce, package, label and distribute our finished pharmaceutical or other medical products, if any, market introduction and subsequent sales of such products could cause our business to suffer.
 Moreover, contract manufacturers that we may use must adhere to current Good Manufacturing Practices, as required by the FDA.
 In this regard, the FDA will not issue a pre-market approval or product and establishment licenses, where applicable, to a manufacturing facility for the products until after the manufacturing facility passes a pre-approval plant inspection.
 If we are unable to obtain or retain third party manufacturing on commercially acceptable terms, we may not be able to commercialize our products as planned.
-Our dependence upon third parties for the manufacture of our products may adversely affect our profit margins and our ability to develop and deliver such products on a timely and competitive basis.
+Our potential dependence upon third parties for the manufacture of our products may adversely affect our profit margins and our ability to develop and deliver such products on a timely and competitive basis.

 Our amlexanox 5% paste is marketed in the US as Aphthasol(R).
-Block Drug Company manufactured the 5% amlexanox paste since the product was approved by the FDA in 1996 in a facility certified by the FDA for Good Manufacturing Practices.
+Block Drug Company had manufactured the 5% amlexanox paste since the product was approved by the FDA in 1996 in a facility certified by the FDA for Good Manufacturing Practices.
+At such time we entered into a Supply Agreement whereby Block Drug Company was to produce Aphthasol(R) for us for a defined period of time at its Puerto Rico facility.
+We were subsequently advised by Block Drug Company that it is unable to comply with the terms of the Supply Agreement and that it would not be able to produce Aphthasol(R) for us.
+Due to Block Drug Company's production failure, we had sufficient product to supply wholesalers only through June 2003.
+We do not anticipate further sales of the product until the first quarter of 2004.
 We acquired the rights to amlexanox 5% paste from Block Drug Company on July 22, 2002.
-We have evaluated various manufacturers and selected a new manufacturer of amlexanox 5% paste.
-Production is planned to start in August 2003.
+We have selected Contract Pharmaceuticals Ltd. Canada as our new manufacturer of amlexanox 5% paste and it has produced initial qualifying batches of the product.
+Full scale production is planned to commence in the first quarter of 2004.